 For me, being part of Opening Doors was just magical.
 Each rehearsal was a unique experience where our individual doorways to creative thinking and feeling were encouraged to open again and again, breathing life into the characters and context of our amazing offering.

-Pitter-pattering pre/post-war Walworth, and the lives of its locals, was very special.
-I honed my listening skills helping others fine-tune lines and bring their characters to life.
-LONG LIVE THE EMPEROR!
+Pitter-pattering the lives of Walworth's locals has been very special.
+I've honed my listening skills helping others fine-tune lines and made friends for life!

 I came across the People’s Company while searching for something different to do in my local area.
 The experience gained so far has been beyond my expectations.
 It is a fun group of people in a relaxed environment where everyone is given the opportunity to develop various aspects of theatre regardless of experience.
 I will never forget that first time on stage – thrilling!!!!!